 Garron, A.; Epron, F. Use of formic acid as reducing agent for application in catalytic reduction of nitrate in water.
 Water Res.
 2005, 39 (13), 3073-3081.

 Flammable liquid and vapour.
 Harmful if swallowed.
+Causes severe skin burns and eye damage.
 Toxic if inhaled.
-Causes severe skin burns and eye damage.
-Causes serious eye damage.